Saskatchewan Highway 9: Route description

 Carlyle was the headquarters for 725 km of highway and six separate Department of Highway crews.
 These crews provide winter maintenance such as removing snow and ice, and summer maintenance such as drainage, sign and guardrail repair.
 Langbank is an unincorporated area of Silverwood No. 123 Rural municipality.
 Pipestone Creek is traversed by Sk 9 between Langbank and Whitewood.
-Whitewood had a population of 869 in 2006 and is located at the intersection of Sk 1 TransCanada Highway and Sk 9.
-The Qu'Appelle River and Round Lake demark the northern perimeter of Ochapowace Indian Reserve.
+Whitewood had a population of 869 in 2006 and is located at the intersection of Sk 1 Trans-Canada Highway and Sk 9.
+The Qu'Appelle River and Round Lake demark the northern perimeter of Ochapowace Indian reserve.
 Stockholm, a village of 323 in 2006, is situated at the beginning of the concurrency of Highway 9 with Sk 22.
 Dubuc a village of 55 folk is north of Crooked Lake and Crooked Lake Provincial Park.
 In 1926, Bangor was located on Sk 9 and not Dubuc.
 Kaposvar Creek is crossed en route to Crescent Lake an unincorporated area of Cana No. 214 Rural municipality.
 Leech Lake is west of the Highway 9.
 Upper and Lower Roussay Lakes, Crescent Lake, and Leech Lake are south of Yorkton.
 Yorkton is at the intersections of Sk 9, Sk 10 and Sk 16 the Yellowhead.
 In 1922 a severe flood covered about 50% of the land between Yorkton and Canora taking out road and railway grades.

 Grades on which there has been no water for the past nine years have been submerged.
 The Canora road is under water for two miles, and the only mode of transportation to the Reman school is by boat.
-Almost all the bridges in Wallace Municipality are washed out....the roads between Canora and Yorkton are washed out in so many places that it will be well into the summer before auto traffic between these places will be possible.Ebenezer a village of 139 people in 2006 is next on the journey.
+Almost all the bridges in Wallace Municipality are washed out....the roads between Canora and Yorkton are washed out in so many places that it will be well into the summer before auto traffic between these places will be possible.

+Ebenezer a village of 139 people in 2006 is next on the journey.
 Whitesand River is traversed on the way to the town of Canora.
 Canora is located at the intersections of Highway 9 with Sk 651 and Sk 5.
 Crooked Hill Creek is crossed en route to Sturgis.
 The Assiniboine River, and South Etomami River pass near Sturgis.
 Sturgis & District Regional Park is located south of the highway.
 The Assiniboine River also ran alongside the town of Preeceville.
 In 1926, Preeceville was the northern terminus of Sk 9.
 It has grown to be a town of 1,050 residents (2006).
 A few places sprang up along the rail line between Preeceville and Hudson Bay, according to the 1948 Waghorn's Saskatchewan map.
 This area between Preeceville and Hudson Bay is the Porcupine Provincial Forest.
 Crossing the Red Deer River, the next settlement is Hudson Bay.
 The Etomami River, Little Swan River, and Swan River are south of Hudson Bay.
 First incorporated as the Village of Etoimami (also recorded as Etoimomi) on August 22, 1907, then the village of Hudson Bay Junction in 1909.
 On November 20, 1946, the Town of Hudson Bay Junction was created, and on February 1, 1947, the term junction was dropped becoming the town of Hudson Bay.
 The Junction was the Fir River, Etoimami River joining with the Red Deer River.
 The town of Hudson Bay was termed "Saskatchewan's Port of Entry to the Port of Churchill and Gateway to Hudson's Bay."
-The town has a population of 1,646 on the 2006 census.
-Quite a few rivers were traversed after Hudson Bay before crossing the Manitoba-Saskatchewan provincial boundary en route to The Pas, Manitoba.
+Quite a few rivers were traversed after Hudson Bay before crossing the Manitoba–Saskatchewan provincial boundary en route to The Pas, Manitoba.
 Fir River, Chemong River, and Waskwei river are all near Wildcat Hill Provincial Park in the Pasquia Hills.
 The Wildcat Hill Provincial Park was previously the Pasquia Hills Forest Reserve.
 Carrot River marks the northern perimeter of Highway 9, as the road runs parallel to this river before leaving Saskatchewan and after entering Manitoba.